 Every year on May 3rd we celebrate World Press Freedom Day, also known as World Press Day.
 This United Nations holiday commemorates the freedom of the press, raises awareness about how important it is, and reminds governments of their duty to uphold the human right to freedom of expression.

 Many journalists and media professionals risk their lives and their freedom during their careers in pursuit of their stories, as some countries still put their journalists in jail to stop them from releasing certain information to the public.
 World Press Freedom Day aims to put an end to that and to honor those who have lost their lives because of their profession.

 The freedom of the press and freedom of expression were established as fundamental human rights in Article 19 of the Universal Declaration of Human Rights, adopted in 1948.
 The freedom of the press has since been a concern of many journalists and governments, and in 1976 a group of independent journalists founded the World Press Freedom Committee.

 As this is a United Nations observance, every year a different theme is celebrated for World Press Freedom Day.
-Some themes have included:
+Recent themes have included:

 2020 - "Journalism without Fear or Favour”

 2023 - "Shaping a Future of Rights: Freedom of expression as a driver for all other human rights"

 In some countries around the world, publications are still censored and suspended for reporting on the news.
 Journalists are constantly harassed, arrested, and attacked when investigating and reporting on the stories they pursue.